-The Strength Continuum is the philosophy upon which different kinds of strength activities are classified.
+The Strength Continuum is a traditional strength and conditioning philosophy upon which different kinds of strength activities are classified.
 The Strength Continuum was developed as strength training was compared to the force-velocity curve and it was found that different forms of strength training needed their own categorizations as they fell into different areas of the force-velocity curve.
 The development of the Strength Continuum led to specific training for maximum expression of the different Strength Continuum categories.
 At first, it was believed that that only specific sports could manifest these expressions because of the individual nature of each category.

-Competitive functional fitness involves testing an athletes proficiency across a variety of movement patterns, activities, and energy systems.
-Competitive functional fitness is unique because it requires athletes to be well rounded in all aspects of the Strength Continuum, and does not require traditional specialization (I.e. Olympic Weightlifter, Powerlifter, Baseball Pitcher, Sprinter).
+Competitive Functional Fitness involves testing athletes proficiency across a variety of movement patterns, activities, and energy systems.
+Competitive Functional Fitness is unique because it requires athletes to be well rounded in all aspects of the Strength Continuum, and does not require traditional specialization (I.e. Olympic Weightlifter, Powerlifter, Baseball Pitcher, Sprinter).

-Competitive functional fitness is disrupting the Strength Continuum by combining movements from different categories in the Strength Continuum without conventional sets, reps or ordering.
-This is especially prevalent in mixed modal training, the nature of competitive functional fitness does not allow one specific area of the Strength Continuum to be maximized because of the need to not specialize.
-Competitive functional fitness disrupts the Strength Continuum because of how different areas of the Strength Continuum are accessed in one program.
+Competitive Functional Fitness is disrupting the Strength Continuum by combining movements from different categories in the Strength Continuum without conventional sets, reps or ordering.
+This is especially prevalent in mixed modal training, the nature of competitive Functional Fitness does not allow one specific area of the Strength Continuum to be maximized because of the need to be well rounded.
+Competitive Functional Fitness disrupts the Strength Continuum because of how different areas of the Strength Continuum are accessed in one program.